Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Introduction

 Section \ref{s2} provides a theoretical analysis of SK operators.
 Over the past forty years, sampling-type series have been a central topic in Approximation Theory, due to their deep connections with signal and image processing.
 In this section, we focus on the case of non-uniformly sampled data and present a new quantitative approximation result in $C(\R^n)$ (Theorem \ref{th_nuovo}), derived via the Euler-Maclaurin summation formula.
 We also prove the convergence and approximation order of the proposed algorithm (Algorithm \ref{SKalgorithm}) in the setting of functions belonging to $L^1(\R^n)\cap L^2(\R^n)$, with respect to the continuous dissimilarity index defined via the cSSIM, recently introduced by Marchetti \cite{marchetti2021}, which represents the continuous version of the discrete SSIM (\textit{structural similarity index measurement}).
 The theoretical results regarding the approximation order of SK operators will be essential for evaluating the accuracy performance of the proposed algorithms.
 Finally, we provide a qualitative estimate for functions in a suitable Lipschitz class (Corollary \ref{corollary_Lipschitz}), which is closely related to the decay of numerical errors associated to the SSIM, computed in the subsequent sections.

 Section \ref{s3} is devoted to the extension of SK-based reconstruction to the case of missing data.
 We first establish a multidimensional linear prediction result (Theorem \ref{th_predizione}), which forms the basis for the implementation of the LP-SK algorithm (Algorithm \ref{predictionfunction}) designed to fill gaps in single-source satellite images.
 In terms of reconstruction quality, the proposed approach seems to be both efficient and accurate.
 A key advantage of the LP-SK algorithm is its reliance solely on past values, without requiring access to future or full image data.
-This feature makes it particularly suitable for real-time or progressive data acquisition scenarios.
 The numerical testing in this section confirms the potential of the method for filling gaps in realistic contexts.

 Section \ref{s4} addresses the problem of speckle noise.
 After an overview of its nature and effects on images, we propose a Down-Up processing algorithm that combines classical interpolation techniques with the use of SK operators for scaling.
 This method aims to preserve structural details while reducing speckle noise.
 We evaluate the performance of the filtering methods both with- and without-reference indexes with the proposed Down-Up scheme.
 The results are consistent with previous findings \cite{CSV, CAR}, suggesting that SK approximation is particularly effective for upscaling, whereas bicubic interpolation performs better during downscaling.
 Consequently, the most effective strategy appears to be a bicubic downscaling step followed by despeckle filtering and SK upscaling algorithm.
 Our experiments prove a consistent improvement in without-reference quality metrics.